Travel postcard: 48 hours in Estonian capital Tallinn

 The tunnels were built by the Swedish rulers during the Great Northern War to defend the city from the Russians.
 Afterwards, head down Viru Gate for a walk along the Old Town wall at the Hellemann Tower, on Muurivahe street.

-The tower dates from the 14th century and the wall walk covers 200 meters.
+The tower dates from the 14th century and the wall walk covers 200 metres.

 1 p.m. - Lunch.